Ukraine retakes key Kyiv suburb; battle for Mariupol rages

 As part of a series of addresses to foreign legislatures to drum up support for Ukraine, Zelenskyy spoke to Italian lawmakers on Tuesday, telling them that the besieged port of Mariupol had been utterly destroyed in the Russian onslaught.
 He also spoke to Pope Francis.

 “Imagine a Genoa completely burned down,” he said to rapt lawmakers, citing an Italian port city of a similar size.
-He said 117 children had been killed in the war so far.
+Mariupol officials said on March 15 that at least 2,300 people had died in the siege, and they have not given an update since.
+Zelenskyy said 117 children had been killed in the war so far.

 Some people managed to flee Mariupol, where weeks of Russian bombardment has cut off electricity, water and food supplies and severed communication with the outside world.
 The city council said Tuesday that more than 1,100 people who had escaped the besieged city were on their way in a convoy of buses to another city to Mariupol’s northwest.